The Heroes of Telemark: Production

-Differences from reality
+Historical accuracy

 Unlike the scenes in the film, the saboteurs had already left the area when the bomb exploded.
 Also omitted is the death of 18 Norwegian civilians in the sinking and the rescue efforts of local fishermen.

 Reception

 It was amongst the 15 most popular films at the British box office in 1966.
 The film has a 67% rating in Rotten Tomatoes, based on six reviews, with an average rating of 6.10/10.

 Filmink argued "This was Rank’s attempt at the big time – it had an American star (Kirk Douglas), director (Anthony Mann) and co-financier (Columbia).
 The resulting movie doesn’t quite work – it gives off the aura of a script that has been changed and re-changed – but is still entertaining with memorable moments, and if it didn’t become a Guns of Navarone type blockbuster that Rank would have hoped for, it did well in Britain and has never stopped playing on television."